MEGA65/open-roms/CONFIG.md

 Adds a minimal normal (standard Commodore format) tape support - just LOAD command.

-Needs about 850 bytes in KERNAL segment (if both normal and turbo are enabled, about 900 bytes are needed, as they share some code).
+Needs about 1050 bytes in KERNAL segment (if both normal and turbo are enabled, about 900 bytes are needed, as they share some code).
 If unsure - enable.

 ### `CONFIG_TAPE_TURBO`

 Adds a minimal turbo tape support - just LOAD command (device 7, like on _Action Replay_ and _Final_ cartridges), up to 250 blocks

-Needs about 700 bytes in KERNAL segment (if both normal and turbo are enabled, about 1050 bytes are needed, as they share some code).
+Needs about 700 bytes in KERNAL segment (if both normal and turbo are enabled, about 1300 bytes are needed, as they share some code).
 If unsure - enable.

+### `CONFIG_TAPE_AUTODETECT`

+Tape format (normal/turbo) is always autodetected.

+Needs about 100 more bytes in KERNAL segment.

 ### `CONFIG_TAPE_NO_KEY_SENSE`